Kristina01111000/Drws_site/README.md

 - Add pages to the https://growingholistically.com/get-started-with-the-4e-self-renewal-system/ page

 -  4 E magazine videos links in email, add them to youtube channel -> can't go directly from the drive to youtube without an addon
- - just one episode in my email, the other one is somewhere? look in the drive and see if i can download it
 - Then finish the magazine page
 - Then finish the SRS page
 - Put yoga pdf on the yoga & you continued page